norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 $$

-* **Unstructured** The Unstructured covariance structure (UN) is the most complex because it is estimating unique correlations for each pair of observations.
+* **Unstructured:** The Unstructured covariance structure (UN) is the most complex because it is estimating unique correlations for each pair of observations.
 It is not uncommon to find out that you are not able to use this structure simply because there are too many parameters to estimate.

 $$
 \begin{bmatrix}